Diego Nunes (fighter): Mixed martial arts career

-Diego trains with Team Nogueira Brazil.
+Nunes trains with Team Nogueira Brazil.
 Nunes' professional career in mixed martial arts began in May 2004, when he defeated Jorge Santos Velho by TKO.
 He has fought in GP, TFC, Shooto, WEC and the UFC.

 World Extreme Cagefighting

-Diego won his WEC debut against Cole Province by unanimous decision at WEC 37.
+Nunes won his WEC debut against Cole Province by unanimous decision at WEC 37.
 Nunes was scheduled to fight Cub Swanson on the undercard at WEC 40, but a hand injury just days before the bout, forced Nunes to cancel the fight.
 He next fought Rafael Dias at WEC 42 on August 9, 2009.
 Nunes defeated Dias via unanimous decision (30–27, 30–27, 30–27).

 Nunes suffered his first professional loss to LC Davis via unanimous decision at WEC 44.

 Nunes was expected to face Leonard Garcia on March 6, 2010 at WEC 47, but Nunes was forced from the card with an injury.
 Nunes was replaced by former UFC fighter George Roop.

 Nunes then faced Raphael Assunção on June 20, 2010 at WEC 49.
 He won the fight via split decision.

 Nunes faced Tyler Toner on September 30, 2010 at WEC 51.
 He won the fight via unanimous decision.